 While some jackknife accidents are unavoidable, there are many ways that truck driver negligence can cause such an accident.
 Some of the more common include the following:

 After a jackknife accident, your attorney will conduct a thorough analysis of the way the accident occurred and uncover any evidence of negligence that may exist.
 It is important for victims to keep in mind that the Florida tort statute of limitations requires that personal injury claims are required within a certain period of time, so any delay could potentially jeopardize your right to sue.
 Consult your attorney for information about what deadlines may apply to your particular case.

 Like all motor vehicle accidents, victims of jackknife accidents can often sustain serious injuries that may lead to long-term medical problems.
 Some of the most common are detailed below.

-- Spinal cord injuries – spinal cord injuries, or SCIs, involve physical damage to the spinal cord that can result in changes to a person's sensory, motor, or autonomic function.
+- Spinal cord injuries – Spinal cord injuries, or SCIs, involve physical damage to the spinal cord that can result in changes to a person's sensory, motor, or autonomic function.
 They can be either complete, meaning that the affected individual loses all function below the site of injury, or partial, where the victim maintains some use and feeling below the site of injury.

 - Traumatic brain injuries – Also referred to as a TBI, a traumatic brain injury occurs when some type of mechanical force to the head results in a disruption in normal brain function.
 While some TBIs are self-resolving and require little medical intervention, others may require extensive surgery and rehabilitative care.
 In the most serious cases, victims may be unable to care for themselves or engage in everyday tasks.